The War Governor: Thomas Walter Bickett, 1917-1921

 Few of the Historical Publications Office's special publications have been of more significance to students of recent history than the documentary volumes relating to gubernatorial administrations.
 Since 1923, North Carolina has published the official papers of its chief executives, a tradition that continues to this day.

-In 2019, the North Carolina Office of Archives and History will take this project digital, making future installments of the series available online.
+In 2019, the North Carolina Office of Archives and History took this project digital, making future installments of the series available online.
 Our new digital publishing platform, MosaicNC, will allow us to explore the legacies of our chief executives in new and innovative ways, bridging the divide between traditional, print-based editorial projects and the technological wants and needs of modern scholars and researchers.

 "I do not propose to review my own administration," Governor Bickett announced in his final address to the general assembly on January 6, 1921.
 "What is written is written, and will, in the fullness of time, be fairly appraised by the calm judgment of history."
 Today, that is exactly what our project seeks to achieve—a fair appraisal of the history of our state's highest office.